rmcgibbo/opt-k/README.md

 Overview
 --------
 A significant challenge in the automated construction of markov state models is choosing the number of microstates.
-The number of microstates, $k$ governs a bias-variance tradeoff -- when $k$ is large, the models have a lot of parameters enabling it to fit the data with low bias, but the simultaneous estimation of these parameters from finite data can lead to high variance.
+The number of microstates, `k` governs a bias-variance tradeoff -- when `k` is large, the models have a lot of parameters enabling it to fit the data with low bias, but the simultaneous estimation of these parameters from finite data can lead to high variance.
-On the other hand, when $k$ is small, we have fewer parameters and better statistics, but at the expense of model flexibility.
+On the other hand, when `k` is small, we have fewer parameters and better statistics, but at the expense of model flexibility.

 Currently, most MSM construction pipelines involve manually selecting the